shellicar/reference-foundation/README.md

 #### Logging Configuration

-- **Winston** is used as the logging library, providing a robust and customizable logging solution.
+- **Winston** is used as the logging library, providing a robust and customisable logging solution.
 - The following transports are integrated:
   - **ApplicationInsightsExceptionTransport**: A custom transport that logs error-like objects at error level or higher as exceptions in Application Insights.
-This helps capture and categorize errors effectively.
+This helps capture and categorise errors effectively.
   - **OpenTelemetryTransportV3**: This transport facilitates sending telemetry data to Application Insights via OpenTelemetry, ensuring comprehensive monitoring across various application layers.
   - **Console Transport**: This transport outputs logs to the console for local development and debugging.